WilliamLi0623/cs246e-notes/Notes/problem_40.md

 [Total Control <<](./problem_35.md) | [**Home**](../README.md) | [>> A fixed-size object allocator](./problem_37.md)

-# Problem 36: I want total control over vectors and lists
+# Problem 39: Total Control over Vectors and Lists

-## **2021-11-30**
+## **2025-11-27**

-How can we incorporate custom allocation into out containers.
+How can we incorporate custom allocation into our containers.

-**Issue:** may want different allocators for different kinds of vectors.
+**Issue:** May want different allocators for different kinds of vectors.

 **Solution:** Make the allocator an argument to the template.